juntyr/compression-safeguards/docs/index.md

 - [`sign`][numcodecs_safeguards.safeguards.pointwise.sign.SignPreservingSafeguard] (sign-preserving):

     Values are guaranteed to have the same sign (-1, 0, +1) in the decompressed output as they have in the input data.
 The sign for NaNs is derived from their sign bit, e.g. sign(-NaN) = -1.
-This safeguard should be combined with e.g. an error bound, as it by itself accepts *any* value with the same sign.
+Sign-preservation should be combined with e.g. an error bound, as it by itself accepts *any* value with the same sign.

 ### Relationships between neighboring elements

 - [`monotonicity`][numcodecs_safeguards.safeguards.stencil.monotonicity.MonotonicityPreservingSafeguard] (monotonicity-preserving):

     Sequences that are monotonic in the input are guaranteed to be monotonic in the decompressed output.
 Monotonic sequences are detected using per-axis moving windows of constant size.
 Typically, the window size should be chosen to be large enough to ignore noise but small enough to capture details.
-The safeguard supports enforcing four levels of [monotonicity][numcodecs_safeguards.safeguards.stencil.monotonicity.Monotonicity]: `strict`, `strict_with_consts`, `strict_to_weak`, `weak`.
+Four levels of [monotonicity][numcodecs_safeguards.safeguards.stencil.monotonicity.Monotonicity] can be enforced: `strict`, `strict_with_consts`, `strict_to_weak`, `weak`.
 Windows that are not monotonic or contain non-finite data are skipped.
 Axes that have fewer elements than the window size are skipped as well.

-### Logical combinators (per element)
+### Logical combinators (pointwise)

 - [`all`][numcodecs_safeguards.safeguards.pointwise.logical.all.AllSafeguards] (logical all / and):